kaleem68/Blogs-Drafts/Performance Benchmark: String and String Builder.md

 ### Performance
 Appending strings frequently using the `+` operator has significant performance issues, every time `+` append is used a new String object is created and reassigned.

-To modify the strings efficiently, we should consider the StringBuilder which modifies the String object and does not create any extra object in the heap memory.
+To modify the strings efficiently, we should consider the StringBuilder which modifies the string and does not create any extra object in the heap memory.
 ### String Modification
 Use StringBuilder class to modify the string; this does not create a new String object but modifies the existing one.
 ```java